Madhur-A/SXNet/README.md

 ### Contributing

 Contributions, issues, and feedback are welcome!
-Please report any issues or suggestions to [<url>].
+Please report any issues or suggestions to [SXNet Issue Tracker](<url>).

 ### Acknowledgments

 SXNet is built upon the excellent work of the Apache MXNet community.